RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

   - identifies deviations and best practices and suggests recommended resolution steps
 - Security Bulletins
   - aws publishes security bulletins about the latest security and privacy events with aws services on the Security Bulletins page
+- certificate manager
+  - handles ssl certs for you
+  - handles cert expiry
+  - public and private certs provisioned through aws cert manager for use with acm-integrated services are free
+  - you only pay for the aws resources you create to run your app
+  - with private cert auth, you pay monthly for the operation of the private ca and for the private certs you use
+  - two ways to verify the issuance of a security cert
+    - creating a CNAME record in the hosted zone of the domain
+    - via email confirmation send to the requester's email address
+- config
+  - keep track of config changes on AWS resources using the configuration recorder
+  - real time
+  - keeping multiple date stamped version in a reviewable history
+  - also good for auditing
+  - stored in s3 as log files

 ## Compliance
 - aws is hella compliant with a lot of things